How the climate crisis is threatening our energy supply | DW | 21.02.2022

 The risks posed by the climate crisis also seem manageable when it comes to solar power, according to the latest findings.
 In order to withstand stronger storms, the substructures and frames of future plants would need to be reinforced, as well as the glass of the solar modules.
 That's according to Harry Wirth, who is responsible for photovoltaic modules and power plants at the Fraunhofer Institute for Solar Energy Systems (ISE).
 And it's all technically feasible.

 Wirth says solar power systems are also being prepared for stronger hailstorms.
-According to reinsurance company Munich Re, this risk has already significantly increased in Europe due to climate change.
+According to insurance company Munich Re, this risk has already significantly increased in Europe due to climate change.

 "For this purpose, the modules are bombarded with artificial hail in the laboratory," he told DW.
 "Hailstones between 2.5 and five centimeters in diameter are used."